UBC-MDS/credit_default_prediction/README.md

 ## Introduction

+This project aims to answer the question: "Will a customer default credit payment?" by building a classification model to predict potential credit default accounts of Taiwan's credit card clients'.

-A customer could defaults a credit payment for many reasons: It could be out of negligence, loss of job, health issues, need to use the extra cash for other bills or deliberately choosing to refuse to pay the credit even though they are financially capable.
+A customer can default a credit payment for many reasons: It can be out of negligence, loss of job, health issues, need to use the extra cash for other bills or deliberately choosing to refuse to pay the credit even though they are financially capable.
 Credit companies are faced with the burden of "trusting" a customer would not default payment.
 Extensive data profiling the customer's finance is collected to decide if a customer would default or make payment the next month.
-This project aims to build a classification model to predict potential credit default accounts of Taiwan's credit card clients'.

-\<Tiffany Describes the outcome>

 The data set is a Taiwan credit card data from April to September, 2005 sourced from the UCI machine learning repository and can be found [here](https://archive-beta.ics.uci.edu/ml/datasets/default|of|credit|card|clients).

-The data set consists of 25 columns partitioned into :
+The data set consists of 24 columns partitioned into :

-- One ID column

 - Twenty three (23) explanatory columns